ktkiiski/broilerkit/README.md

 # BroilerKit

 **BroilerKit** is a framework for quickly developing web apps with modern technologies and deploying them to a scalable, production-ready environment!
-You can write your scripts in [TypeScript](http://www.typescriptlang.org/) and stylesheets in [SASS](http://sass-lang.com/), and they will be compiled into ES5 JavaScript and CSS using [Webpack](https://webpack.js.org/).
+You can write both frontend and backend in [TypeScript](http://www.typescriptlang.org/) (powered by [Webpack](https://webpack.js.org/)).
+You write your front-end with [React framework](https://reactjs.org), and server-side rendering (SSR) is supported by default!

 You deploy your production-ready web app to [Amazon Web Services cloud platform](https://aws.amazon.com/), with minimal setup and very low costs!
 The hosting is almost free (but not free) on low-traffic sites.